Know Your Options to Vote

 Photo identification issued by a Pennsylvania care facility, including long-term care facilities, assisted living residences and personal care homes

-If you have the proper proof of identification, you can apply online here.
+If you have the proper proof of identification, you can apply online for a mail-in or absentee ballot here.
 Through this form you can also sign up to be an annual mail-in voter or provide an email address to receive notifications about your application and ballot status.

-You can apply in person at your county election board, or other designated locations.
+Apply in person at your county election board or other designated locations.
 Once your county’s ballot is finalized and available, you may request and promptly receive your mail-in ballot.

 Emergency Absentee Ballot